Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction

 where $n_{i}$ is the probability of Alice preparing each type of state (decoy or legitimate).
-For a conservative security analysis, we assume Eve can replace the quantum channel with an ideal channel exhibiting no transmission losses and achieve perfect detection of Alice's signals ($p = 1$), thus increasing the number of states sent to Bob.
+For a conservative security analysis, we assume Eve can replace the quantum channel with an ideal one exhibiting no transmission losses and achieve perfect detection of Alice's signals ($\eta_{Eve} = 1$), thus increasing the number of states sent to Bob.

+The double-click events caused under DBA are intrinsically difficult to distinguish from the ones during an unattacked QKD session.
+Consequently, the proposed countermeasure must be applied continuously.
+Thus, it is essential to ensure that this countermeasure does not substantially decrease the SKR when no DBA is present or when Eve successfully mimics the normal single and double-click rates of Bob's SPADs.

-We proceed to evaluate the optimal $\alpha$ value for efficient key generation while minimizing Eve's knowledge of the distributed key under the DBA.
-The observed during QKD session values $N_{clicked}^{exp}$ and $N_{double}^{exp}$ are perceived as values out of "black box", because the clicks caused by Eve's trigger pulses are indistinguishable from the ones produced by legitimate states.
+We proceed to evaluate the optimal value of $\alpha$ for efficient key generation while minimizing Eve's knowledge of the distributed key under the DBA.
+The observed values during the QKD session, $N_{clicked}^{exp}$ and $N_{double}^{exp}$, are considered as outputs from a "black box" because the clicks caused by Eve's trigger pulses are indistinguishable from those produced by legitimate states.
 The maximum of (\ref{eq:refname8}) is achieved for:

 and reaches: